trongaus/pacman/README.md

 # pacman
-an implementation of the Pac-Man arcade game using PyGame and Twisted created by Taylor Rongaus (trongaus) & Henry Long (hlong2) for grading purposed: the most updated code is in the (trongaus) directory
+an implementation of the Pac-Man arcade game using PyGame and Twisted created by Taylor Rongaus (trongaus) & Henry Long (hlong2)

+for grading purposes: the most updated code is in the (trongaus) directory

 ## notes: